Published: 13:50, April 22, 2026 | Updated: 10:44, April 23, 2026

 Brent crude oil futures rose from around $70 per barrel in late February to over $100 per barrel in early April.
 By Monday, retail prices of diesel and premium gasoline in Hong Kong had jumped 47.5 percent and 51.8 percent respectively since Feb 28, when the United States and Israel launched airstrikes on Iran.

-A recent survey of nearly 700 motorists indicates that many commercial vehicle drivers in Hong Kong — particularly those in the cargo sector — are struggling to stay afloat, with some of them working longer hours, skipping meals, and using less air conditioning.
+A recent survey of nearly 700 motorists indicates that many commercial-vehicle drivers in Hong Kong — particularly those in the cargo sector — are struggling to stay afloat.
+Some have started to use less air conditioning, have skipped meals, and worked longer hours.

 ALSO READ: Rising oil prices impact city spending